resal81/PyTopol/README.md

 #### Questions about the test results
-*  For cholestrol, why the difference in vdw energies not zero?
+*  For cholestrol, why the difference in vdw energies isn't zero?
-*  For water box, why the difference in bonding energies not zero?
+*  For water box, why the difference in bonding energies isn't zero?
 *  For GluCl, why the difference in electrostatic energies rather big?
 Is it due to a bug in PyTopol or because of numerical-errors piling up?